ggallardo97/Files-Server-API/README.md

 - email
 - password

-After that you will get a token which you will need to send on each API request.
+After that, you will get a token which you will need to send on each API request.

-To login, send a json with the following fields:
+To log in, send a json with the following fields:
 - email
 - password